Magdeleine Paz: Life

-Magdeleine Legendre was born in Étampes, Essonne on 6 September 1889.
+Magdeleine Legendre was born in Étampes, Essonne on September 6, 1889.

 Her first husband was Henry Marx, and she wrote under her married name Magdeleine Marx.

 Her second husband was Maurice Paz, whom she married in 1924.

 She also wrote under the name Magdeleine Paz.

 Pacifist and feminist

 Magdeleine Marx was a pacifist during World War I (1914–18).

-She was a member of the Ghilde Les Forgerons (Guild of the Smiths).

-This was founded in 1911 by a group of young activist intellectuals who were pupils of the Collège Chaptal and had a common interest in art.
+She was a member of the Ghilde Les Forgerons (Guild of the Smiths), which was founded in 1911 by a group of young activist intellectuals who were pupils of the Collège Chaptal and had a common interest in art.

 They were led by Luc Mériga (pseudonym of Maurice Liger).

 She organized a conference of the Forgerons on 13 May 1917, Aux femmes qui ne sont pas en guerre (Women who are not at war), where she spoke with great effect to an audience of 300 people.

 The Ghilde organized its second banquet on 27 April 1919 in honor of Henry Marx, at the time a professor at the Iycee Charlemagne.

 The Ghilde Les Forgerons was active until 1919, and dissolved in 1920.

 Magdeleine Marx was one of the contributors to La Voix des femmes, founded in 1917 by Louise Bodin and Colette Reynaud.

 Others included Séverine, Marthe Bigot, Hélène Brion, Madeleine Pelletier, Marianne Rauze, Romain Rolland, Henri Barbusse, Léon Werth, Georges Pioch, Georges Yvetôt and Victor Méric.
 The journal covered a broad range of opinions, with a radical left-leaning outlook.
 It demanded full sexual equality and emancipation.

 In 1919, Magdeleine Marx wrote an article in La Voix des femmes in which she argued that women had only themselves to blame for their inferior position, since they had not done anything to stop the war, had not suffered from the war and ignored the sacrifice the men had made.
 This drew a sharp response from Nelly Roussel, who listed all the ways in which women had suffered from a war that they had no part in starting.

 Magdeleine Marx's novel Femme was published in Paris in 1919.

 It was translated into English by Adele Seltzer and published by Thomas Selzter with an introduction by Henri Barbusse in 1920.

 Marx asked Bertrand Russell to contribute a few words on the English edition, which he refused to do.

 The publisher attributed a positive quotation about Woman to Russell when advertising the work.

 Russell objected, writing "I do not by any means admire the book and have never given anyone the slightest right to say that I do."